Feb 2, 2026

 One of our B2B AI clients published a single blog post about Claude alternatives before we signed them.
 It ranked for a few days, then disappeared.
 During our routine audit we found it had zero internal links except the usual ones in the nav and CTA.

-We wrote five more articles on related topics, linked them all together, and pointed everything back to a pillar page.
-Within weeks, those six connected articles drove over 5,000 impressions per week.
-Daily organic signups jumped from 2–3 to 7–9.
+We wrote several more articles on related topics, linked them all together, and pointed everything back to a pillar page.
+Within weeks, those connected articles started driving meaningfully more impressions, and daily organic signups climbed noticeably.
 Purchases followed.

 That's internal linking doing what it's supposed to do: turning isolated content into a revenue-generating system.